Lucy Frew

 (e) participation in, and provision of, financial services related to a virtual asset issuance or the sale of a virtual asset.

-All VASPs must register under the VASP Act with the Cayman Islands Monetary Authority (“CIMA”).
-CIMA was given the ability to enforce and take action against contraventions of the VASP Act from 31 January 2021.
+In phase 1 of implementation, all VASPs were required to register under the VASP Act with the Cayman Islands Monetary Authority (“CIMA”).
+CIMA has the ability to enforce and take action against contraventions of the VASP Act.

 The sale of newly created virtual assets to the public, in exchange for some form of consideration, is also included in the definition of a virtual asset service.
 This means that although certain kinds of non-public issuances (such as employee or intra-group issuances or private sales) should not be regulated, a person must be registered if they issue virtual assets to the public using a Cayman Islands vehicle.

 The VASP Act provides that after the issuer is registered, the issuer has to submit a “virtual asset issuance request” to CIMA for prior approval of the virtual asset issuance.
-However, such virtual asset issuance approval regime is currently not in effect and we are awaiting the commencement order for this regime.
+However, such virtual asset issuance approval regime is currently not in effect and we are awaiting the commencement order for this regime in phase three.

-A virtual asset trading platform (“VATP”) is defined under the VASP Act to mean a centralised or decentralised digital platform that facilitates the exchange of virtual assets for fiat or other virtual assets on behalf of third parties for some form of reward and that (i) holds custody of or controls the virtual asset on behalf of its clients to facilitate an exchange; or (ii) purchases virtual assets from a seller when transactions or bids and offers are matched in order to sell them to a buyer.
-However, VATPs do not include a platform that only provides a forum where sellers and buyers may post bids and offers and a forum where the parties trade in a separate platform or in a peer-to-peer manner.
+A virtual asset trading platform (“VATP”) is defined under the VASP Act to mean a centralised or decentralised digital platform — (a) which facilitates the exchange of virtual assets for fiat currency or other virtual assets on behalf of third parties for a fee, commission, spread or other benefit; and (b) which — (i) holds custody of or controls virtual assets on behalf of its clients to facilitate an exchange; or (ii) purchases virtual assets from a seller when transactions or bids and offers are matched in order to sell them to a buyer, and includes its owner or operator, but does not include a platform that only provides a forum where sellers and buyers may post bids and offers and a forum where the parties trade in a separate platform or in a peer-to-peer manner.

-Generally, a provider of virtual asset custody services or a VATP operator must be licensed under the VASP Act.
+The VASP Act defines a virtual asset custody service ("VACS") as a business of safekeeping or administration of virtual assets or the instruments enabling the holder to exercise control over virtual assets.
+Generally, a provider of a VACS or a VATP operator must be licensed under the VASP Act.
 Other virtual service providers will generally be required to be registered.
 However, it is open to CIMA to direct that any virtual asset service provider be licensed or apply for a sandbox licence.
-Again, such licensing regime is currently not in effect and we are awaiting the commencement order for this regime.

 Under the VASP Act, a sandbox licence is a temporary licence of up to one year that CIMA may direct a VASP to apply for, where:

-(ii) it is in the best interests of the public, regulated persons or financial markets that the service be temporarily restricted or subject to specific
+(ii) it is in the best interests of the public, regulated persons, supervised persons, licensees or financial markets that the service be temporarily restricted or subject to specific requirements;

 (iii) the service promotes technology or a method of delivery that may create a systemic risk to financial markets or the jurisdiction; or

-(iv) the service poses a money laundering, terrorist financing or proliferation financing risk that existing AML rules don’t properly mitigate.
+(iv) the service poses a money laundering, terrorist financing or proliferation financing risk that existing AML rules do not properly mitigate.

 Certain FinTech service providers that are not VASPs may also apply for sandbox licences.
 However, they are not required to do so.

 The intention here, as with regulatory sandboxes more generally, is to provide a controlled environment for innovative service providers to evolve their businesses under CIMA’s supervision, whilst creating a forum for concurrent development and potentially amendment of applicable rules.
-Again, such sandbox regime is currently not in effect and we are awaiting the commencement order for this regime.
+Again, such sandbox regime is currently not in effect and we are awaiting the commencement order for this regime in Phase 3.

 In addition to maintaining registration or a licence, VASPs are subject to various ongoing requirements.
-The requirements include obligations to:
+The requirements include obligations to, amongst other things:

-(a) prepare annual accounts that are open to CIMA inspection;
+(a) prepare annual accounts that are open to CIMA inspection (full licensees are subject to a financial audit requirement);

-(c) secure data and ensure all communications are accurate; and
+(f) protect and secure data and ensure all disclosures, advertising and communications with clients and the public are accurate; and

-(d) comply with various other record keeping, cybersecurity, outsourcing, governance and reporting obligations to CIMA.
+(g) comply with various other record keeping, cybersecurity, outsourcing, governance and reporting obligations to CIMA (N.B. virtual asset trading platform operators and virtual asset custodians are also subject to specific regulatory measures issued by CIMA).

-In addition to the above, VASPs are already required to comply with the Cayman Islands Anti-Money Laundering Regulations (as amended) and other relevant anti-money laundering, terrorism and proliferation financing and sanctions laws, including to put in place systems and procedures (including the obligation to maintain information in relation to the beneficiary and originator of transfers) and designating natural persons with responsibility for compliance, as the result of previous amendments to the Proceeds of Crime Act (as amended).
+In addition to the above, VASPs are already required to comply with the Cayman Islands Anti-Money Laundering Regulations (as amended) and other relevant anti-money laundering, counter terrorism and proliferation financing and sanctions laws, regulations and guidance, including to put in place systems and procedures, as well as Travel Rule compliance where the VASP is carrying out "transfer of virtual asset" services) and designating natural persons with responsibility for compliance, as the result of previous amendments to the Proceeds of Crime Act (as amended).
 CIMA may order an audit of systems and procedures of the registrant or licensee.

 Authors